Malé: Subdivisions

-The city is divided into six divisions, four of which are on Malé Island: Henveiru, Galolhu, Maafannu and Macchangolhi.
-The nearby island of Vilingili, formerly a tourist resort and prior to that a prison, is the fifth division (Vilimalé).
+The city is divided into six divisions, four of which are on Malé Island: Henveiru, Galolhu, Maafannu, and MacchanGoalhi.
+The nearby island of Villimalé, formerly a tourist resort and before that a prison, is the fifth division.
 The sixth division is Hulhumalé, an artificial island settled since 2004.
 In addition, the airport Island Hulhulé is part of the city.
 Plans have been made to develop the Gulhifalhu reef, implementation began in 2008.

 The island of Malé is the eighth most densely populated island in the world, and it is the 160th most populous island in the world.
 Since there is no surrounding countryside, all infrastructure has to be located in the city itself.
 Water is provided from desalinated ground water; the water works pumps brackish water from 50–60 m deep wells in the city and desalinates that using reverse osmosis.
 Electric power is generated in the city using diesel generators.
 Sewage is pumped unprocessed into the sea.
 Solid waste is transported to nearby islands, where it is used to fill in lagoons.
 The airport was built in this way, and currently the Thilafushi lagoon is being filled in.

 Many government buildings and agencies are located on the waterfront.
 Velana International Airport is on adjacent Hulhulé Island which includes a seaplane base for internal transportation.
 Several land reclamation projects have expanded the harbour.

 Economy

 Tourism is the largest industry in the Maldives, accounting for 28% of GDP and more than 60% of the Maldives' foreign exchange receipts.
 The GDP per capita expanded by 265% in the 1980s and a further 115% in the 1990s.
 Over 90% of government tax revenue comes from import duties and tourism-related taxes.
 Malé, the capital, has many tourist attractions and nearby resorts.
-Maldivian, the airline of the Maldives, has its head office in Malé, as does the airline FlyMe.
+Maldivian, the airline of the Maldives, has its head office in Malé, as does the airline Villa Air.

-The central harbour and port of the Maldives is located in Malé, the centre for all commercial activities.
-The Maldives Transport & Contracting Company is formed in 1980 to contribute towards the development of infrastructure and transport service in the Maldives.
+The central harbour and port of the Maldives are located in Malé, the centre for all commercial activities.
+The Maldives Transport and Contracting Company (MTCC) was formed in 1980 to contribute towards the development of infrastructure and transport services in the Maldives.
 The port is part of the 21st Century Maritime Silk Road that runs from the Chinese coast via the Suez Canal to the Mediterranean, there to the Upper Adriatic region with its rail connections to Central and Eastern Europe.

 Transport

 Road

-Each of the islands of Malé is served by a dense network of paved roads, which are named magu (road or street), hingun and goalhi (small road or alley).
+Each of the islands of Malé is served by a dense network of paved roads, which are named magu (thoroughfare or street), hingun (road or street), and goalhi (small road or alley).
 Road traffic is heavy, especially on Malé Island.